Mediterranean Fleet (Russian Empire): Occupations of Beirut

 The occupations of Beirut by the Russian Empire were two military expeditions by squadrons of the Imperial Russian Navy's Mediterranean Fleet, with the first one taking place in June 1772 and the second one from October 1773 to early 1774.
 They formed part of its Levant campaign during the larger Russo-Turkish War of 1768–1774.
-Russian forces were able to capture the port city twice, once in 18 June 1772 – 23 June 1772 and then in 2 August 1773- 10 October 1773.
+Russian forces were able to capture the port city twice, once on 18 June 1772 – 23 June 1772 and then on 2 August 1773- 10 October 1773.
 It ended with the signing of the treaty of Treaty of Küçük Kaynarca.